Crosscanonby: Governance

-Crosscanonby is in the parliamentary constituency of Workington.
-In the December 2019 general election, the Tory candidate for Workington, Mark Jenkinson, was elected the MP, overturning a 9.4 per cent Labour majority from the 2017 election to eject shadow environment secretary Sue Hayman by a margin of 4,136 votes.
-Until the December 2019 general election, the Labour Party had won the seat in every general election since 1979.The Conservative Party had only been elected once in Workington since World War II, at the 1976 by-election.
-Historically Crosscanonby has been a Labour supporting area.

-For the European Parliament residents in Gilcrux voted to elect MEP's for the North West England constituency.
+Crosscanonby is in the parliamentary constituency of Penrith and Solway, formerly Workington until 2024.

-For Local Government purposes it is in the Ellen & Gilcrux Ward of Allerdale Borough Council and the Maryport North Division of Cumbria County Council.
+For Local Government purposes it is in the Cumberland unitary authority area.

 Crosscanonby has its own Parish Council; Crosscanonby Parish Council.

 Crosscanonby Parish church

 Crosscanonby church, a grade I listed building, is known as St John the Evangelist's Church, Crosscanonby.
 It occupies one of the earliest Christian sites in Cumbria.
 The church was built in c1130 A.D. and has been extensively restored since 1880.
 The southwest view includes a Viking era gravestone in the lower centre to the church wall.
 Some of the stonework in the original construction is believed to have come from earlier Roman settlement in the Crosscanonby area.
 Outside the church is the tomb of local salt tax officer John Smith, who died in 1730.
 The tomb has an unusual panel showing the salt officer working at his desk.

 Crosscanonby Carr

 This is a nature reserve, the first in the Solway Plain AONB.
 It first began as a Solway Plain Rural Initiative Project, which evolved from a vandalised site.
 Crosscanonby Carr now provides a wetland, meadow and woodland refuge for numerous animals, birds and plants.
 The site has an Access for All Trail provided for people with all disabilities.